davidkang3650/davidkangportfolio/content/pages/index.md

       actions:
         justifyContent: flex-start
     text: >
-      After realizing the captivating power of the moving picture and experiencing the visceral analog images of experimental video from video artists like Name June Paik, I moved to the United States from Korea to continue my pursuit of merging the boundary between classical and experimental media.
+      Realizing the captivating power of the moving picture and experiencing the visceral analog images of experimental video from early video artists like Nam June Paik, I moved to the United States from Korea to continue my pursuit of blurring the boundary between classical and experimental media.
       I was trained with various non-linear editing software and my knowledge of camera operation, framing, and composition comes from my time working on production sets of TV shows and movies.
-Many of my projects were produced using my analog video synthesizer setup, which is a custom built modular synthesizer that can play the video similar to how an electric keyboard plays electronic music.
-My creative focus is in the immersive, interactive, and the experimental, and I am collaborating with artists and musicians to create audio visual experiences in the vein of Allan Kaprow's Happenings.
+Many of my projects were produced using my analog video synthesizer, an Eurorack modular synth that can "play" the video akin to how an electric keyboard plays electronic music.
+      Themes I am searching for are the immersive, interactive, and experimental.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''